Read About Residential Water Use in Tucson, Arizona MSA

 What are the key trends?

-The city of Tucson posted a substantial decrease in residential water use, from a high of 121 gallons per capita per day in 1996 to only 82 GPCD in 2020.
-This is a reduction of 39 GPCD, or 32.2%, over 24 years.
+The city of Tucson has dramatically reduced residential water usage during the past two decades, from a high of 121 gallons per capita per day in 1996 to only 76 GPCD in 2022.
+That is a reduction of 45 GPCD, or 37.2%, over 26 years.
 The city of Tucson has been proactive in encouraging water conservation by offering a wide range of rebates and incentive programs to residential and commercial customers.
 Arizona’s residential water use has remained relatively constant between 1985 and 2015 with only slight fluctuations.
-The U.S. reported a modest decrease of 22 GPCD in residential water use during this same period, which was a 21.0% decline.
+The U.S. reported a modest decrease of 22 GPCD in residential water use during this period, a 21.0% decline.
+To view data for the Tucson and Phoenix AMA click on the grayed-out geography name.
+Data for all AMAs, States, and Arizona counties can be found on the comparison page.

 The U.S. Geological Survey’s (USGS) National Water-Use Information Program compiles and publishes water-use data.
 The USGS works in cooperation with local, state, and federal environmental agencies to collect water-use information.
-The USGS typically reports water usage data for the U.S, states, and counties every five years.
-Tucson Water provides current and historic water data for its service area.
+The USGS typically reports water usage data for the U.S., states, and counties every five years.
+Tucson Water provides current and historic water data for its service area through its annual report.
+Data for Arizona's Active Management Areas can be found on the Arizona Department of Water Resources AMA Dashboard.